 3 friends, A, B, and C, make plans to burgle a house.
 On the night of the burglary however, A has second thoughts and decides to stay at home.
 B and C still go ahead and break into the house, with B acting as a look-out while C actively searching for (and finding) valuables.

 Unfortunately for them, a silent alarm was tripped when they broke in, and the police arrive just as B and C are making their escape.
 Realising that the game is up, B and C decide to reveal A’s involvement in an act of spite.
 A is subsequently arrested and brought to a police station to assist with investigations.

 Despite being all involved in the same crime, the three friends do not receive the same punishment.
 The difference in treatment can be explained by prosecutorial discretion.

 A attends several interviews at the police station over a few weeks.
 Throughout the interviews, it emerges that A always thought B and C were joking about carrying out the burglary, and never believed that they would actually carry out the plan.
 Furthermore, B and C separately admit that A was never involved in any planning for the burglary.
 Given the lack of evidence against him, the police recommend that no further action be taken against A. The prosecutor in charge of the case agrees, and A is let off with a stern warning.

-B is charged under section 456 of the Penal Code for the offence of house-breaking by night, which is punishable by imprisonment of up to 3 years.
+B is charged under section 448 of the Penal Code for the offence of house-breaking, which is punishable by imprisonment of up to 3 years, a fine, or both.
 The prosecutor feels that B should be charged with a less serious offence than C because he did not actually steal anything and only acted as a lookout.
 Relieved at his luck, B decides to plead guilty and is sentenced to 2 years’ imprisonment.